 We see the five components of a company’s strategic maneuvering, from the very top down to the middle management layer, as follows:

 We founded Bizaline because too many organizations suffer from the disconnect between the leadership and the workfloor.
 A large number of studies and statistics are available concerning this issue, each one more depressing than the last.
 As it stands, the consensus seems to be that less than 1/3rd of companies are even moderately successful at executing their strategy.
 Most employees are not even aware of what the strategy is.

 The reason for this depends on whom you ask.
 Employees in the lower segments of the organization may find their company’s vision incomprehensible or see leadership overly concerned with self-promotion, manipulation of political optics, and maximizing the next quarterly profits, all of which come at the cost of long-term viability.
 Managers find their departments to be living in different worlds, far removed from the center of command, communicating in their own languages and logics.
 The board will lament that no matter what strategy, framework, or structural shake-up they come up with, everyone seems to revert back to business as usual at the first opportunity.
 To us at Bizaline, it’s become clear that the most significant challenge facing organizations today is the absence of alignment, resulting in structural inefficiency.
 This is not just wasteful, but an existential threat.

 In a series of five articles to be published over the next few weeks, we will show how Bizaline can help executives and managers create alignment.
 Each article will zoom in on one of the five principles of business administration mentioned above, giving practical examples of successes and failures.
 We will also demonstrate some of the capacities of our Bizaline App, developed specifically for the purpose of business alignment.

 We hope you will find these posts insightful.
-Please check back soon for the first installment!
+Please check back soon for the next installment!